 You would be better to move on visit Fez, Rabbat and Meknes as soon as you have seen the White Mosque and done enough exploring.
 If you are making good time, you may also be able to fit in Chefchouen, the blue city.
-Personally, I would make sure that I fitted Chefchouen in above Fez, but that’s my opinion (I prefer the smaller towns to big cities in Morocco).
+Aim to fit Chefchouen in above Fez if you prefer the smaller towns to big cities in Morocco).
 Chefchouen is one of the most picturesque towns is the world.

 This Itinerary presumes that you are flying in and back out of Casablanca.